guscardvs/simple-aws/README.md

 # simple-aws
-Asyncio-compatible python library to interact with aws without magic
+Simple-aws is a library to interact with the AWS API without magic